Gauri-AK/contact_management_system/README.md

 	4. File Handling:
 	•	Store contacts in a file so the contacts remain available even after the program exits.
 You could use fwrite and fread for this purpose.

-Overall, your program is a solid base for a simple contact management system.
-You can build on this by adding more features as needed. https://github.com/Gauri-AK/contact_management_system.git
+Overall, The program is a solid base for a simple contact management system. https://github.com/Gauri-AK/contact_management_system.git